NaeemBolchhi/akashic-js/README.md

 ```html
 <script src="path/to/akashic.min.js" defer></script>
 ```
-Replace `path/to/akashic.min.js` with the actual path to the Akashic.js file in your project (check out (RELEASES.md)[https://github.com/NaeemBolchhi/akashic-js/blob/main/RELEASES.md]).
+Replace `path/to/akashic.min.js` with the actual path to the Akashic.js file in your project.
 It's recommended to include the defer attribute for optimal loading.

 ### Usage
 Akashic.js offers two ways to declare and manage your assets: